facebook/react-native-website/website/versioned_docs/version-0.80/the-new-architecture/native-modules-custom-events.md

 </TabItem>
 </Tabs>

-With the `import type` statement, you are importing the `CodegenTypes` from react-native, which includes the `EventEmitter` type.
+With the `import type` statement, you are importing the `CodegenTypes` from `react-native`, which includes the `EventEmitter` type.
 This allows you to define the `onKeyAdded` property using `CodegenTypes.EventEmitter<KeyValuePair>`, specifying that the event will emit a payload of type `KeyValuePair`.

 When the event is emitted, you expect for it to receive a parameter of type `string`.